KyleGFalk/DataExplorationProject/README.md

 # COVID-19 Data Exploration Project

 This project explores COVID-19 data using basic to advanced SQL queries.
 These queries answer questions and explore trends over the course of COVID-19.
 Once data exploration is completed in SQL, the queries are used to create data visualizations in Tableau.
 My data exploration in SQL can be viewed <a href= "https://github.com/KyleGFalk/DataExplorationProject/blob/main/Covid-19%20Data%20Exploration%20Project.sql">here</a> and my dashboard in Tableau <a href= "https://public.tableau.com/app/profile/kyle4763/viz/CovidDashboard_16752675155180/Dashboard1">here</a>.
-This project was built using SQL Server Management Studio (SSMS).
+This project was built using Big Query.

 </p>